 Looking to get away from the crowds this winter?
 About a 10 minute drive from town and a 3 minute drive from Mt.
-Crested Butte, the Gothic/Snodgrass trailhead offers a variety of recreational opportunities to be enjoyed by the whole family (including dogs) Gothic valley while bustling with activity in the summer is a great quiet winter retreat in the winter. head all the way down to the East River and enjoy the abandoned winter ghost town of Gothic.
+Crested Butte, the Gothic/Snodgrass trailhead offers a variety of recreational opportunities to be enjoyed by the whole family (including dogs).
+While bustling with activity in the summer, Gothic Valley is a quiet winter retreat in the winter.
+Head all the way down to the East River and enjoy the abandoned winter ghost town of Gothic.

 |Length:||3 miles (one-way)|

 |Elevation Gain:||112 feet|

 |Trailhead Elevation:||9,612 feet|

 |Travel Time to TH:||10 minutes from town, 3 minutes from Mt.
 CB|

 |Snow Machine Traffic:||None|

 |Groomed:||Fat Bike Grooming|

 From Crested Butte take Gothic Road north from town for 4 miles until you reach the end of the road.
 Park at the Snodgrass trailhead where there is a bathroom, bustop, and signage.